 In March 2016, LOH JUI TONG underwent radiotherapy and chemotherapy in Malaysia since tongue bump enlarged.
 Radiotherapy and chemotherapy are systemic therapies, they would kill cancer cells as well as normal cells, which did great harm to patient.
 During the process, he lost his hair and taste.
 Even though the tumor became smaller, the doctor suggested him to remove the tumor completely through surgery, which meant half of his tongue needs to be cut out.
 He rejected this suggestion in consideration of the difficulty it may cause to his speaking and eating.

 Minimally invasive therapy successfully killed tongue cancer

 In July 2016, LOH JUI TONG came to MCHG.
-After thorough checkup including blood test and CT check, Multiple Disciplinary Team decided to conduct radical treatment and interventional therapy as well as biological immunotherapy.
+After thorough checkup including blood test and CT check, Multiple Disciplinary Team decided to conduct radical treatment and interventional therapy as well as natural therapy.